When: Wednesday 1 April 2020

 From inside the paddock, fans can see the amazing purpose built transporters, teams working in the garages and maybe even grab an autograph from a driver.

-At the Tyrepower Tasmania Super Sprint, the support categories will also be located in the Supercars paddock.
+At the Tyrepower Tasmania Super400, the support categories will also be located in the Supercars Paddock.

 Anyone aged 16 yrs and under in the paddock must be accompanied by an adult.
 Grandstand tickets include free paddock access.